-M1388 Sheet 7 of 12, Issue 01 January 2003 The difference between cracks and creases may at first prove a little difficult to distinguish but a coupling can be condemned prematurely because of a wrong assumption.
+The difference between cracks and creases may at first prove a little difficult to distinguish but a coupling can be condemned prematurely because of a wrong assumption.

 The resilient block is fitted into the housing bore under compression and the added torque load further compresses the drive side of the block.
 In consequence the profile of the rubber creases similar to a fold in the human skin.
 A crack on the other hand penetrates the body of the rubber and may after further development cause damage to the coupling.
 With a suspected crack therefore use a blunt tool (e.g. small screwdriver) to probe the area and ascertain the extent of the flaw.
 Cracks, which penetrate below the surface of the rubber, indicate that the coupling should be replaced.
+Examine the bonding of the screen to the rubber and if failure at this point is apparent, new block and sleeves should be fitted.

-High operating temperatures may cause the rubber profile to develop numerous hair like cracks giving a crazy surface.
+High operating temperatures may cause the rubber profile to develop numerous hairlike cracks giving a crazy surface.
 This is of no consequence unless the rubber surface has become hard and brittle, in which case the rubbers should be renewed.